UnityNimit/TerraFormancer/README.md

 python-hcl2
 ```

-iii.
-Now, run the setup commands from your terminal:
+ii. **Install Dependencies:** Now, run these commands from the root of the project:
 ```sh
 # Navigate to the backend directory
 cd backend